1. Introduction to Car Donation Tax Deductions

 5. Determining Fair Market Value (FMV)

-FMV is the price a willing buyer would pay for your car in its current condition.
-It is the basis for your deduction.
+The fair market value is the price a willing buyer would pay for your vehicle in its current condition.

 -